#1 in Sleep Product Research

 2. A slat foundation is acceptable if the slats are no more than eight inches apart.

 3. Placing the mattress on plywood, such as a platform bed, is acceptable.

 4. Whatever is used as a foundation must not sag, be unsupportive or have irregularities.

-There is not a consensus on whether a box spring foundation is acceptable.
+There is not a consensus on whether a box spring foundation (coiled springs contained in a box-like frame) is acceptable.
 Some latex mattress retailers say a box spring can lack the needed firmness, while others say it is acceptable.